 This is a great trip for photographers of all levels.
-For intermediate and advanced photographers, our role is to help you take your skills to the next level and to open new, unexplored directions for your photography.
+For intermediate and advanced photographers, our role is to help you improve your skills and to open new, unexplored directions for your photography.
 For beginners, we’ll go slow and there will be plenty of time to talk about process — how to compose your shots, what the best camera settings are for the situation and how to get over any nervousness of doing street photography.

 Can I bring a non-photographer +1?

 Unfortunately, we don’t allow +1s who are not participating in the workshop.
-Even under the best circumstances, the spouse/significant other/friend will alter the group dynamic for everyone involved.
+On this trip, we seek to adopt the mindset of working photojournalists.
+Even under the best circumstances, the spouse/signiﬁcant other/friend will alter the group dynamic for everyone involved.

 What kind of gear should I bring?